Mike Miller (gridiron football coach, born 1970): Coaching career

 In 2007, Ken Whisenhunt was named as head coach of the Arizona Cardinals and offered Miller a position on his staff.
 Like Mularkey, Whisenhunt first worked with Miller on the Steelers coaching staff.
 Miller spent the 2007 and 2008 seasons as the wide receivers coach.
 In 2008, his top two receivers Larry Fitzgerald and Anquan Boldin were named to the Pro Bowl.
 Also in 2008, Fitzgerald, Boldin and Steve Breaston each gained over 1000 receiving yards, a feat only accomplished five times in NFL history.
-Miller was promoted to Arizona’s Pass Game Coordinator (2009-2010) and Offensive Coordinator (2011-2012).
+Miller was promoted to Arizona's pass game coordinator (2009–2010) and offensive coordinator (2011–2012).
 Miller helped the team reach Super Bowl XLIII in 2009.

-Miller joined the Montreal Alouettes of the Canadian Football League in 2013 as the Assistant Head Coach/Offensive Coordinator/Quarterbacks Coach under the patronage of new head coach Dan Hawkins.
-The Alouettes were the first offense in CFL history to have 4 starting Quarterbacks each record 2 wins in a season.
+Miller joined the Montreal Alouettes of the Canadian Football League in 2013 as the assistant head coach, offensive coordinator, and quarterbacks coach under the new head coach Dan Hawkins.
+The Alouettes were the first offense in CFL history to have four starting quarterbacks each record two wins in a season.

-In 2014, Miller became the Offensive Coordinator/Quarterbacks/Receivers Coach for Edinboro University.
-Edinboro Offense led the country with 80% completion percentage and set single season reception record.
+In 2014, Miller became the offensive coordinator, quarterbacks coach, and receivers coach for Edinboro University of Pennsylvania.
+Edinboro's offense led the country with 80% completion percentage and set single season reception record.

-Following a 2-year stint as Offensive Coordinator/Quarterbacks Coach at Robert Morris University (2016-2017), Miller served as the Westminster College Defensive Coordinator/Defensive Line Coach in 2018.
-In 2019, Miller moved to a part-time role as Westminster’s Offensive Consultant/Assistant Offensive Line Coach having accepted the Receivers Coaching position with the New York Guardians of the XFL(2020 Season).
+Following a two-year stint as offensive coordinator and quarterbacks coach at Robert Morris (2016–2017), Miller served in 2018 as defensive coordinator and defensive line coach Westminster College in New Wilmington, Pennsylvania.
+In 2019, Miller moved to a part-time role as Westminster's offensive consultant and assistant offensive line coach having accepted the receivers coaching position with the New York Guardians of the XFL.

-On January 19, 2022, it was announced that Miller had joined the Toronto Argonauts as the team's Quarterbacks Coach, overseeing veteran starter McLeod Bethel-Thompson and backup quarterbacks Chad Kelly and Ben Holmes.
+On January 19, 2022, it was announced that Miller had joined the Toronto Argonauts as the team's quarterbacks coach, overseeing veteran starter McLeod Bethel-Thompson and backup quarterbacks Chad Kelly and Ben Holmes.
 Under Miller, Bethel-Thompson threw for a CFL-high 4,731 passing yards during the regular CFL season and helped lead the Argos to an upset victory over the Winnipeg Blue Bombers in the 109th Grey Cup.
-Backup Kelly was also critical in helping lead the Argos to the Championship win by stepping in for the injured Bethel-Thompson in the 4th quarter to lead the Argo’s on their game winning scoring drive.
+Backup Kelly was also critical in helping lead the Argos to the championship win by stepping in for the injured Bethel-Thompson in the fourth quarter to lead the Argo's on their game winning scoring drive.
+The following year, Miller coached Kelly to become the CFL's MOP and have a record breaking season, tying the all-time win record in CFL history.
+In 2024, he worked with three different starting quarterbacks as the team finished 10–8 and won the 111th Grey Cup.

+Backup QB, Nick Arbuckle, started the Grey Cup and was named MVP.
+During the 2022 & '23 Argonaut training camps, Miller developed Canadian College QB, Taylor Elgersma.
+Elgersma won the 2024 Hec Crighton Trophy in 2024 as U Sports Football's most outstanding player.
+In 2025, Elgersma became the first Canadian College QB invited to the NFL's Senior Bowl.